007: Quantum of Solace: Music

-The music was composed by Christopher Lennertz, who previously scored the 2005 Bond game From Russia with Love.
+The music was composed and produced by Christopher Lennertz, who previously scored the 2005 Bond game From Russia with Love.
 Lennertz began working on the score in early 2008, while parts of the game were still in a conceptual stage.
 To maintain a classic Bond sound, Lennertz rewatched Casino Royale and also listened to previous Bond scores by John Barry.

 The game's score was recorded in two locations, with strings and winds handled in Bratislava, followed by brass and percussion recording with members of the Hollywood Studio Symphony at Capitol Studios in Hollywood.
 According to Lennertz, "The brass is especially integral to the sound of any Bond music and I felt that at the end of the day it absolutely needed to be performed by players who really understood the genre and could blast in a way that might not come as naturally to classical players, so I fought long and hard and eventually got permission to record [at Capitol Studios]".

 The game features a different theme song from that of the film.
 Titled "When Nobody Loves You", it was written by Richard Fortus and Kerli, and performed by them along with David Maurice, who produced and arranged it.
 The song plays over an opening title sequence that is proprietary to the game, but based on the film's pre-credits sequence.